-They are autotrophic organisms.
-They make their own food, and they do not need any other source.
+They make their own food and do not need any other source.

 The cells of the algae do not have tough and fibrous walls.

 In Which Form Is Spirulina Supplied?

 Spirulina is supplied in powder and tablet form.
 It is available in pharmacies, hospitals, and other health centers.
 Spirulina can be added to the diet in different forms.